mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 First, here are the things I really liked about Zellij:

 - **Open the current pane output in my editor** - It's easier to do a search and find in Neovim.
-- **The language choice to create pane configuration** - I like it way more than the Tmuxinator YAML file which I use for tmux.
-- **The helpful sidebar** - It shows you which keybindings to use for the current mode.
+- **The command toolbar** - It shows you which keybindings to use for the current mode, very useful as I get into the habit of building my muscle memory for key bindingds that I might need.
 - **Resizing isolation** - If a panel is resized from within (e.g., running `nvim-dap-ui` in Neovim), it doesn't affect the layout of the window.
 In tmux, when a pane is resized it causes all other panes to be resized and it's very annoying, but it's not a problem in Zellij.
 - **Persistent Fullscreen** - Fullscreen mode remains active when you switch to other panes.
+In tmux, if I move from a full screen pane into another it makes Tmux exit out of full screen mode, I wished there could be an opt-in to remain in full screen mode.

 Unfortunately, I found these things annoying: